ZUZEX/finpie/README.md

 ## <div id="A7">News data</div>

 <div align="right"><a href="#0">Back to top</a> </div>

-The functions below retrieve news headlines based on keyword searches from <code>Barrons</code>, <code>Bloomberg</code>, <code>CNBC</code>, the <code>Financial Times</code>, the <code>New York Times</code>, <code>Reuters</code>, <code>Seeking Alpha</code> and the <code>Wall Street Journal</code>.
+The functions below retrieve news headlines based on keyword searches from <code>Barrons</code>, <code>CNBC</code>, the <code>Financial Times</code>, the <code>New York Times</code>, <code>Reuters</code>, <code>Seeking Alpha</code> and the <code>Wall Street Journal</code>.
 The keyword for Seeking Alpha is simply the relevant stock ticker.

-The scrape is based on Selenium and may not be very stable if the website layouts change although I'll try to update asap if it does.
+The scrape is based on Selenium and may not be very stable if the website layouts change.

 Furthermore, some of the functions can run for a long-time so it is recommended to use a reasonable <code>datestop</code> value.

 Some downloads may fail occasionally as access to the website could be blocked.
-Look at the function description of the failing functions below, e.g. for Bloomberg or Seeking Alpha or report the issue.

 ```python
 # Importing the NewsData class